Qalqilya: 1948 War

-Jordanian era
+Jordanian occupation

-The area was annexed by Jordan in 1950.
-On the night of 10 October 1956 the Israeli army launched a raid against Qalqilya police station in response to a Jordanian attack on Israeli bus, among other incidents.
+After the 1948 Arab–Israeli War, and the 1949 Armistice Agreements, the area was occupied by Jordan in 1950.
+On the night of 10 October 1956, the Israeli army launched a raid against Qalqilya police station in response to a Jordanian attack on Israeli bus, among other incidents.
 The attack was ordered by Moshe Dayan and involved several thousand soldiers.
-During the fighting a paratroop company was surrounded by Jordanian troops and the survivors only escaped under close air-cover from four Israeli Air Force aircraft.
-Eighteen Israelis and between 70 and 90 Jordanians were killed in the operation.
+During the fighting, a paratroop company was surrounded by Jordanian troops and escaped under close air-cover from four Israeli Air Force aircraft.
+Eighteen Israelis and 70 to 90 Jordanians were killed in the operation.

-In 1961, the population of Qalqilya was 11,401.

 Post 1967

-Since the Six-Day War in 1967, Qalqilya has been under Israeli occupation.
-Later that year, dozens of its inhabitants were evicted by Israel to Jordan, and at least 850 buildings were razed.
-In his memoirs, Moshe Dayan described the destruction as a "punishment" that was designed to chase the inhabitants away contrary to the government policy.
-The villagers were eventually allowed to return and the reconstruction of damaged houses was financed by the military authorities.
-In September 1967, a census found 8,922 persons, of whom 1,837 were originally from Israeli territory.